compulim/use-schema-org-action/README.md

 - If `actionStatus` is set in `initialAction`, its value will be used, replacing `"PotentialActionStatus"`
 - If `actionStatus-output` is set in `initialAction`, after `performAction()` is resolved, `actionStatus` from the response will be used, replacing `"CompletedActionStatus"`

-### All input/output properties must have their constraints defined
+### Request/response are based on input/output constraints

-Properties of action that would participate in request must have their input constraints defined.
+Properties of action that would participate in a request must have their input constraints defined.
 Similarly, properties of response that would merge into action must have their output constraints defined.

 All constraints must be defined in `initialAction` and cannot be modified later.